 Well…aside from being angry about a concerted effort to drum up business by sending good people into a panic about their website?
 Good people who might not be terribly techie, or who may be busy…..gosh I don’t know….building their business?
-So instead of helping depressed people, doing reiki healing, selling their art, finishing their book, booking new coaching clients, they have to spend their life energy dealing with service provider scams—from the very people they are already paying every month to keep their website running.
+So instead of helping depressed people, doing reiki healing, selling their art, finishing their book, booking new coaching clients, they have to spend their money and life energy dealing with service provider scams—from the very people they are already paying every month to keep their website running.
 Infuriating.

-In short: Anyone whose website is hosted with the company HostGator.com, or with Bluehost.com, its partner company under the conglomerate parent company EIG, is likely to receive one of these emails soon, if you haven’t already.
+In short: Anyone whose website is hosted with the company HostGator.com, or with Bluehost.com, or with ANY of the hosting companies under the conglomerate parent company EIG, is likely to receive one of these emails soon, if you haven’t already.
 I wanted you all to know what this particular game was, so you can watch for it.

 To all my clients: Please feel free to drop me an email or a PM if you receive one of these emails.
 I can be of help deciphering the scare-mongering.